 How the school involves parents, pupils and the local community in curriculum planning and delivery

 Our school values the input of its pupils, parents and the local community with regards to the planning and delivery of the curriculum.
 We believe pupils get a well-rounded education if everyone is involved in shaping it.
-This is why we invite parents in to look at children’s books on a monthly basis as well as having termly “Topic Teas” when parents can learn about the upcoming topics the children will be covering and discuss ways of support.
+We share information about the curriculum and pupil progress with parents and carers regularly throughout the academic year and welcome discussion about how pupils can be supported.

 We are keen to engage with our wider community, for example we have strong ties to local care homes and the local church.
 This means the children have additional opportunities to learn about diversity within our community.
 We also welcome visitors from an array of Essex businesses and organisations to come and talk with students.
 Through these events we aim to provide the children with ambitious aspirations for their future careers.